ragutislt/pattern-recognition-test/README.md

 		2 lines that contain points in reverse order of each other are considered equal: Line(p1,p2).equals(Line(p2,p1)) == true
 		When serialized to json, it becomes an array of points.
 		To create a line, we use a static factory method: Line.of(points...)
 		Line.equals has O(n/2) performance (n - nr. of points in a line).
-Line.hashCode has O(n) performance
+Line.hashCode has O(n) performance.
+		Lines are calculated when retrieving them, not when inserting points.
+This takes time when retrieving them, but saves memory since we don't need to keep all the lines in memory at all times.
+It's a tradeoff, but the reverse could also be done.
 * Plane - contains all the points in the space, stores them in a HashSet to not have duplicates.
 		Points can be added.
 		Plane can be emptied (all points removed).